Darla Hood: After Our Gang

 When she outgrew her role in Our Gang, Hood appeared in several other movies and attended school in Los Angeles.
 While at Fairfax High School, she organized a vocal group called the Enchanters with four boys.
 Shortly after graduation, the quintet was booked by producer and vaudeville star Ken Murray for his famous "Blackouts", a stage variety show.
 The group remained with Murray's Blackouts during its long run in New York City and Hollywood.

-Hood went solo with singing engagements in nightclubs and guest appearances on TV.
+Hood went solo with singing engagements in nightclubs and guest appearances on television.
 The deep, rich voice she developed as an adult was a striking contrast to the child singing most of the public remembered.
 She was a regular on The Ken Murray Show from 1950 to 1951.
 In 1955, she was a leading lady in the act of ventriloquist Edgar Bergen.
-In 1957, Hood was a regular performer on The Merv Griffin Show for the American Broadcasting Network.
+In 1957, Hood was a regular performer on The Merv Griffin Show on ABC.
 Other credits that year include a hit record, "I Just Wanna Be Free." and a duet with Johnny Desmond in the Sam Katzman movie Calypso Heat Wave.
 Between 1959 and 1962, she recorded several singles for the small Ray Note and Acama labels.